 - 11.7.5.1.
 Competitors shall be combined in groups by draw in accordance with radio frequencies used to permit as many flights simultaneously as possible.
 For this competition, there must be a minimum of three competitors in a group.
 The draw is organised in such a way that, as far as possible, there are no competitors of the same nation in the same group.
 The flying order of the different groups is also established with a draw.
 A different composition of groups shall be used for each round. - 11.7.5.2.
 Each group is entitled to three minutes of preparation time before the starter gives the order to count off the working time. - 11.7.5.3.
-Each group of competitors has 14 minutes of working time to collect transmitters from the official, perform an official fight and return the transmitters to the official.
-In the case of the working time being exceeded (a delay in returning the transmitter to the official), the competitor will be disqualified for the round.
+Each group of competitors has 12 minutes of working time to perform an official fight.
+In the case of the working time being exceeded (a delay in landing), the competitor will be disqualified for the round.